department-of-veterans-affairs/vets-website/content/pages/life-insurance/options-and-eligibility/s-dvi.md

 Get premium rates and a description of the plan options.
 [Download VA pamphlet 29-9 (Service-Disabled Veterans Insurance RH Information and Premium Rates)](http://benefits.va.gov/INSURANCE/forms/29-9.htm).

 ### Can I get a waiver so I don’t have to pay the premiums?
-[UX/DESIGN NOTE: Consider accordion link here]

 Yes, in some cases.
 Under certain conditions, the basic S-DVI policy provides for a waiver of premiums for Veterans who are totally disabled.
 [Learn more about premium waivers](/life-insurance/disabled-and-terminally-ill/).